ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 ### Reflections with multiple bounces

 In the real world, ray lights usually have multiple bounces.
-We can simulate this behavior by launching additional reflection rays if we hit a reflective surface.
-However, this will be expensive, and we recommend evaluating if the extra complexity is worth it.
+You can simulate this behavior by launching additional reflection rays if you hit a reflective surface.
+However, this will be expensive, and you should evaluate to see if the extra complexity is worth it.

 {{< tabpane >}}
   {{< tab header="Example 1: No" title="Example 1: no reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/reflections_bounce_b_no.png">}}{{< /tab >}}